guipadovan/ECMS/README.md

 <p align="center">Content management system with Spring and React</p>

 ### Description
 This project was created with the purpose of testing and training my backend & frontend skills.
-Currenty there aren't many features and is not production ready.
+Currently, there aren't many features and isn't production ready.

 ### Toolkit
 - Spring Boot